Akasa-S/DatascienceProject/README.md

 # Data Analysis Project
-These are some of the projects I went through in the data science skill path using Python and SQL.
+These are some of the projects I went through in the data science skill path using Python.
 Feel free to check!
 Below are the details:

 # 1: Analyze Electric Vehicle Stations